525th Expeditionary Military Intelligence Brigade: 1st Squadron, 38th Cavalry Regiment (Inactivated 2014)

 According to the US Army Center of Military History (CMH) at Fort McNair in Washington, DC, the 1st Squadron, 38th Cavalry Regiment was activated on 16 March 2009, and a ceremony marking the activation was held on 21 May 2009.
 The unit consists of a Headquarters and Headquarters Troop, two ground troops (Troops A and B), and a long range surveillance unit, Troop C. (Although locally called a company, the CMH has confirmed its actual designation is "Troop C.")

-Company F (LRS), 51st Infantry Regiment was inactivated effective 15 March 2009 and its assets were used to form Troop C, 1–38th CAV.
+Company F (LRS), 51st Infantry Regiment was inactivated effective 15 March 2009 and its remnants were used to form Troop C, 1–38th CAV.
 Following its inactivation at Fort Bragg, the unit designation was reactivated on 16 January 2011 at Fort Bliss, Texas, as Company F (Anti-Tank), 51st Infantry Regiment, a unit of the 1st Brigade Combat Team, 1st Armored Division.

 Troop C requested to have the lineage of its predecessor, Company F (LRS), 51st Infantry Regiment, as its lineage.
 HQDA disapproved of the request and replied, "HQDA approved MTOE does not allow for a separate infantry company.
 As documented, the company is a subordinate of 1–38th CAV and as such will carry the designation of Troop C, 1–38th CAV."
 Although formed from the assets of Company F, 51st Infantry Regiment, the new unit, Troop C, 1–38th CAV, has an entirely different lineage, and the lineage of F-51st has gone to the new unit at Fort Bliss.
 This anti-tank company has an authorized strength of 6 officers, 0 warrant officers, and 48 enlisted.
 The previous Company F, as an LRS unit, had 7 officers, 0 warrant officers, and 136 enlisted.

 The 1st Squadron, 38th CAV deployed in July 2010 in support of Operation Enduring Freedom as part of Combined Task Force Lightning (525th BfSB) under the International Security Assistance Force or ISAF that is part of NATO and is based in the south area of Kandahar, overwatching the Afghanistan-Pakistan border.

 Company F, 51st Infantry Regiment was inactivated on 15 November 2013 at Fort Bliss, Texas, and relieved from assignment to the 1st Brigade Combat Team, 1st Armored Division.
-Following the inactivation of 1-38th Cavalry, Troop C (LRS) was reorganized and reflagged as Company F (LRS), 51st Infantry Regiment effective 16 November 2014.
-The unit did not carry this designation for long and, with an Army-wide elimination of LRS units, Company F was inactivated on 15 January 2017.